dmerejkowsky/blog/content/post/0090-a-definition-of-the-linux-desktop.md

 You control (almost) everything.

 You can choose your distribution.
-You can choose its "stability".
-For instance on Debian, you can choose between "old stable", "stable", "unstable", "testing" and "sid".
+You can choose its stability.
+For instance on Debian, you can choose between *stable*, *testing*, or *unstable*.

 You can chose your desktop environment: KDE, Gnome, LXDE, XFCE, Mint, or even use no desktop environment at all.